Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-frequently-bought-together/README.md

 ### [Official documentation here](https://pinelab-plugins.com/plugin/vendure-plugin-frequently-bought-together)

 This plugin finds products that are often bought together by looking at past orders.
-You can integrate these frequently bought together products on your storefront, and increase your average order value.
+You can integrate these frequently bought together products on your storefront, and so increase your revenue.

 ## Installation